-Materials: Chromed perforated metal (iron) globe lampshade, white painted on the inside.
+Materials: Chromed perforated metal (iron) half globe lampshade, white painted on the inside.
 Iron gooseneck wrapped with a black rubber hose.
 2 aluminium rings.
 Round chromed metal (iron) base with a black plastic bottom.
 Iron counterweight inside the base.
 Bakelite socket.

 Height: 32 cm / 12.59” – adjustable